yosi-dediashvili/SubiT/README.md

 ===========================================================================
 ##Changelog:
 ===========================================================================
+* Version 2.1.2 -
+Fixed Torec's and Subtitle's providers.

+* Version 2.1.1 -
+Fixed major bug occured when the user input is needed in order to determine the right subtitle version Fixed major bug when trying to download a subtitle file from a free-query Fixed ContextMenuHandler registration under 64bit versions of windows Fixed www.Torec.net's provider in to bypass the new blocking system

 * Version 2.1.0 -
 Use argparse to parse the arugments
 Save the last window size (when the program closes) for the next program startup